A Medal for South Africa 1877-79 : but which clasp?

 The 1877-79 South Africa medal to Trooper L. B. Konitsky, serving in Ferreira’s Horse, recently appeared in a London auction.
 It carries the clasp “1878-9” but on the rolls for Ferriera’s Horse he actually appears twice – entitled to clasp “1877-8-9” and for clasp “1879” – but not to the one on the medal, “1878-9”.

 However this confusion over which clasp Konitsky was actually entitled to or was awarded is just the beginning of a complex saga.
-He appears in fact five times on three different medals rolls for 1877-79 and served in four different colonial regiments.
+He appears in fact five times on at least three different medals rolls for 1877-79 and served in at least four different colonial regiments.

 Louis Bernard von Konitsky (in various spellings and with the “von” coming and going!) was born and baptised in Bremen in May 1851, the son of a merchant.
 Some of his siblings were born in France and Belgium.
 There was a significant Konitsky involvment in shipping in Bremen in the C19th, but whether L. B. Konitsky was a member of this branch of the family is not known.